glf30/JS-LAB-NewsClone-API/README.md

 * Adjacent to the story's title, the story's score, number of comments, and author's username should be visible

-* Feel free to make your site should look a little nicer than the real Hacker News
+* Feel free to make your site look a little nicer than the real Hacker News

 ## Steps